 A Health Care Without Harm position statement

-The health care sector can increase access to healthy, fresh foods while addressing the social and environmental determinants of health in their communities, by creating jobs and contributing to a strong and equitable food economy.
+The health care sector can increase access to healthy foods while addressing the social and environmental determinants of health in their communities, by creating jobs and contributing to a strong and equitable food economy.

 Red Fire Farm, an organic farm in Massachusettes and member of the Faces of New England cohort, a farm-to-institution initiative (Red Fire Farm).

 Local food has become a priority for individuals and institutions across the country.
-From 2006 to 2014 the number of farmers markets increased by 180 percent, sales to food hubs (local food aggregators) increased by 288 percent, and farm-to-school programs increased by 430 percent.
+From 2006 to 2014 the number of farmers markets increased by 180%, sales to food hubs (local food aggregators) increased by 288%, and farm-to-school programs increased by 430%.
 Local food sales in the United States were estimated to be $8.7 billion in 2015.

 Over the past 50 years, food and agribusiness companies have prioritized efficiency in food production, processing, storage, and distribution.
 Diversified farms growing multiple food items have given way to specialization, and fewer and fewer companies are producing, processing, and distributing our food.
 This consolidation is also seen geographically, with particular states or regions producing the bulk of what we eat, and other states and regions producing very little.

-The consolidation of the food system has lead to:
+The consolidation of the food system has led to:

 - The economic decline of rural communities

-- Fewer opportunities for small and mid-sized farmers and food companies
+- Fewer opportunities for small and mid-sized and people of color owned farmers and food companies

 - A general lack of control and connection to food production